Cloufield/CV/docs/teaching.md

 # Teaching

-## Course: Fundamental exercise II
+## Course: Fundamental Exercise II

 - 2021 - 2023
 - The University of Tokyo